 JOB SEARCH ASSISTANCE AND JOB PLACEMENT: Policy

-Congress, federal policymakers, and the states should ensure that the workforce development system is accessible to and meets the needs of a diverse population of older workers and job-seekers.
-Increased investment should be made in transition assistance programs and efforts to help displaced workers regain employment.
-This diversity includes differences in education, experience, occupational background, employment barriers, disabilities, geographic and transportation barriers as well as gender, race, ethnicity, language, and cultural background.
+This diversity includes differences in education, experience, occupational background, employment barriers, disabilities, geographic and transportation barriers, as well as gender, race, ethnicity, language, and cultural background.
 Individuals who face barriers in their efforts to find work should receive specialized attention and services that meet their needs.

 Services offered by workforce development centers

-Congress, federal policymakers, and the states should require workforce development centers to provide in-person counseling, accurate guidance about job search strategies, and job training programs, as well as facilitate connections with appropriate supportive services.
+Congress, federal policymakers, and the states should require workforce development centers to provide in-person counseling, accurate guidance about job search strategies, and job-training programs.
+Centers should also be required to facilitate connections with appropriate supportive services.
 This assistance should be tailored to the needs of older workers.

 Workforce development centers must: